military-strategies-and-tactics

 The Mongol Composite Bow

 The recurve composite bow was the primary weapon of the ambush.
-Constructed from layers of wood, horn, and sinew, it was shorter than a European longbow but had a greater range and kinetic energy.
-A skilled Mongol archer could accurately hit a target at over 350 meters.
-The bow's compact size made it ideal for use on horseback.
+Constructed from layers of wood, horn, and sinew, it was shorter than a European longbow but delivered more kinetic energy at greater range.
+A skilled archer could accurately hit a target at over 350 meters.
+The bow’s compact size made it ideal for use on horseback; archers could shoot in any direction, even while riding at full gallop.
 In an ambush, a single hidden unit of 1,000 archers could unleash up to 12,000 arrows per minute before the enemy could mount a response.
 This volume of fire created instant chaos and mass casualties.
 The bow allowed the Mongols to defeat an enemy from a distance without ever committing to melee combat—the perfect tool for a trap.

 Logistics and Horse-Centric Mobility